idsweb/ids-azure-integrationlabs/fundementals.logicapps/Lab-flowcontrol/Lab-flowcontrol.md

 The flow control is as follows:

 1. Iterate over the messages.
-1. If the receipt is required teh contact method is evaluated
+1. If the receipt is required the contact method is evaluated
 1. A switch statement is used to send the right receipt (not implemented).

 ```json